 With long access codes that include a collection of randomized digits, it's harder for potential hackers or spies to find their way into your conferences by "guessing" the right code.
 Only the people who already know your codes will be able to connect with you.

 Conference call security is all about having control over your communication network.
 From the ability to add or delete participants when you see fit, to the chance to ensure that the call only runs for as long as you're online, there are countless features you can put in place to improve the safety of your business meetings.

 Using a conference call service means that you take your meeting outside of your organization's phone system, which can better enhance your chances of making sure that no-one is listening in to what you have to say.

 Regardless of how "informal" you consider your business calls to be, it's important to remember that all the information revealed within an enterprise conference call is private, and sensitive.
 In the wrong hands, any data could quickly lead to problems for a company, ranging all the way from a damaged reputation, to critical losses.

 With the right conference call service, you can access a reliable, intuitive solution for protecting your communications from the threat of hackers and cyber criminals.
-Join QCONF today, to find out more about how you can set up your own international audio conferencing service , and enjoy complete peace of mind in the age of the remote worker.
+Visit QCONF today, to find out more about how you can set up your own international audio conferencing service , and enjoy complete peace of mind in the age of the remote worker.